jaqweexp/100-days-of-code/log.md

 ### Day 6: June 8, 2017

-**Today's Progress**: OMG YES! it worked, used jquery instead of javascript for the slider, did the trick :D
+**Today's Progress**: Slideshow - OMG YES! it worked, used jquery instead of javascript for the slider, did the trick :D

 **Thoughts**: WHEE!